Ha Ha Hum

 How my name falls back into the mouth like it’s collapsing.

-In Russian, the r would roll, as when my great grandmother said her name,
+In Russian, the r would roll, as when my great grandmother said

 as when my great grandfather called to her.